-(N.B.
-The deadline will be before noon on the Tuesday two weeks before that of the meeting, when this is held on a Friday).
+[N.B.
+The deadline will be before noon on the Tuesday two weeks before that of the meeting, when this is held on a Friday].

 - 2.46 A motion may be considered with less than the required notice if the Chairman decides that the matter is urgent i.e. it could not have been anticipated before the deadline for notices of motion, and that the proposer has given as much notice as was practical. - 2.47 Every notice of motion shall be relevant to some question over which the County Council has power, or which affects the county as such.
-The Director of Law and Assurance will advise the Chairman accordingly. - 2.48 The Chairman, in consultation with political group leaders, may decide that a motion shall be:

-- (a) moved and debated at the next meeting; - (b) moved and referred to a Cabinet Member or non-Executive committee at the next meeting; - (c) moved at a later meeting; - (d) moved and referred to a Cabinet Member or non-Executive committee at a later meeting; or - (e) dealt with outside the meeting. - 2.49 Notice will be given to the proposer of the motion by the Friday two weeks before the meeting of the County Council as to the course of action determined by the Chairman. - 2.50 Where the Chairman determines that the issue raised in a motion shall be dealt with outside the meeting, the proposer will be informed by the Director of Law and Assurance in writing and will subsequently receive a response from the relevant Cabinet Member or non-Executive committee chairman.
+The Director of Law and Assurance will advise the Chairman accordingly. - 2.48 The Chairman, in consultation with political group leaders, may decide that a motion shall be: - (a) moved and debated at the next meeting (usually no more than two per meeting unless the Chairman determines otherwise); or - (b) deferred so that it can be considered for selection to be moved and debated at the following meeting. - 2.49 Any notice of motion not selected for debate after two meetings (not including the February Council meeting where the budget debate takes precedence) will fall away and cannot be resubmitted before six months from the date of the Council meeting for which it was last considered for selection. - 2.50 Notice will be given to the proposer of the motion by the Friday two weeks before the meeting of the County Council as to the course of action determined by the Chairman.